yanir75/Java-Weighted-Graphs/README.md

 ## Overview

 In this project we were asked to do the following things:
+***Note: each one of the names here is a class/interface/test in our project and of the references is a link to the implementations.***

 2. Implement the following Interfaces:
     1. GeoLocation [^1.1]